Skip to main content

 Key factors for deployment consideration

 • FSx to VMC connectivity.
 When you deploy your SDDC on VMware Cloud on AWS, it is created within an AWS account and a VPC dedicated to your organization and managed by VMware.
 You must also connect the SDDC to an AWS account belonging to you, called the customer AWS account.
 This connection allows your SDDC to access AWS services belonging to your customer account.
-FSx for ONTAP is an AWS service deployed in your customer account.
+FSx ONTAP is an AWS service deployed in your customer account.
 Once the VMC SDDC is connected to your customer account, FSx storage is available to VMs in VMC SDDC for direct guest mount.

 • FSx storage HA clusters single- or multi-zone deployment.
 In these tests and validations, we deployed an FSx HA cluster in a single AWS availability zone.
-NetApp also recommends deploying FSx for NetApp ONTAP and VMware Cloud on AWS in the same availability zone to achieve better performance and avoid data transfer charges between availability zones.
+NetApp also recommends deploying FSx ONTAP and VMware Cloud on AWS in the same availability zone to achieve better performance and avoid data transfer charges between availability zones.

 • FSx storage cluster sizing.
-An Amazon FSx for ONTAP storage file system provides up to 160,000 raw SSD IOPS, up to 4GBps throughput, and a maximum of 192TiB capacity.
+An Amazon FSx ONTAP storage file system provides up to 160,000 raw SSD IOPS, up to 4GBps throughput, and a maximum of 192TiB capacity.
 However, you can size the cluster in terms of provisioned IOPS, throughput, and storage limit (minimum 1,024 GiB) based on your actual requirements at the time of deployment.
 The capacity can be adjusted dynamically on the fly without affecting application availability.

 • Oracle data and logs layout.
 In our tests and validations, we deployed two ASM disk groups for data and logs respectively.
 Within the +DATA asm disk group, we provisioned four LUNs in a data volume.
 Within the +LOGS asm disk group, we provisioned two LUNs in a log volume.
-In general, multiple LUNs laid out within an Amazon FSx for ONTAP volume provide better performance.
+In general, multiple LUNs laid out within an Amazon FSx ONTAP volume provide better performance.

 • iSCSI configuration.
 The database VMs in VMC SDDC connect to FSx storage with the iSCSI protocol.
 It is important to gauge the Oracle database peak I/O throughput requirement by carefully analyzing the Oracle AWR report to determine the application and iSCSI traffic-throughput requirements.
 NetApp also recommends allocating four iSCSI connections to both FSx iSCSI endpoints with multipath properly configured.